-Ms. Emilia C. Portelinha Director of Finance Town of Southington Town Hall 75 Main Street Southington, Connecticut 06489
+Ms. Emilia C. Portelinha Director of Finance Office of the Town Manager Town of Southington Town Hall 75 Main Street Southington, Connecticut 06489

-Subject to the provisions and in accordance with the terms of the annexed Notice of Sale dated January 8, 2015 which is hereby made a part of this proposal, we hereby offer to purchase the principal amount of the Notes specified below at the interest rate per annum plus the premium, if any, specified below, and to pay therefor said principal amount, premium, if any, and interest accrued on said Notes to the date of their delivery, if any.
+Subject to the provisions and in accordance with the terms of the annexed Notice of Sale dated January 7, 2016 which is hereby made a part of this proposal, we hereby offer to purchase the principal amount of the Notes specified below at the interest rate per annum plus the premium, if any, specified below, and to pay therefor said principal amount, premium, if any, and interest accrued on said Notes to the date of their delivery, if any.
 The following is our computation of the net interest rate, made as provided in the above-mentioned Notice of Sale, but not constituting any part of the foregoing proposal.

-Of the \$12,000,000 Bond Anticipation Notes of the Town of Southington, dated January 27, 2015, maturing January 26, 2016, we bid the following:
+Of the \$6,000,000 Bond Anticipation Notes of the Town of Southington, dated January 26, 2016, maturing January 25, 2017, we bid the following:

 Principal Amount \$ Principal Amount \$

 Interest Rate % Interest Rate %

 Premium \$ Premium \$

 Net Interest Rate (four decimals) % Net Interest Rate (four decimals) %

 Principal Amount \$ Principal Amount \$

 Interest Rate % Interest Rate %

 Premium \$ Premium \$

 Net Interest Rate (four decimals) % Net Interest Rate (four decimals) %

-Name of Address of I
+Name of I Address of I

-Signature of Of Authorized Agent of
+Signature of Of Authorized Agent of I

 Telephone N umbo er: